Disc brake: In the U.S.

-Two-piece discs are a disc where the center mounting part of the disc is manufactured separately from the outer friction ring.
-The central section used for fitment is often referred to as the bell or hat and is commonly manufactured from an alloy such as a 7075 alloy and hard anodised for a lasting finish.
-The outer disc ring usually is manufactured from grey iron but in special applications can be from steel or carbon ceramic.
-Originating from Motorsport but now common in high-performance applications and aftermarket upgrades.
-Two-piece discs can be supplied as a fixed assembly with regular nuts, bolts, and washers or a more complicated floating system where drive bobbins allow the two parts of the brake disc to expand and contract at different rates, therefore, reducing the chance a disc will warp from overheating.
-Key advantages of a two-piece disc are a saving in critical un-sprung weight and the dissipation of heat from the disc surface through the alloy bell (hat).
-Both fixed and floating options have their drawbacks and advantages, floating discs are prone to rattle and collection of debris and are best suited to Motorsport whereas fixed is best for road use.

 Motorcycles and scooters

 Lambretta introduced the first high-volume production use of a single, floating, front disc brake, enclosed in a ventilated cast alloy hub and actuated by cable, on the 1962 TV175.
 This was followed by the GT200 in 1964.

-The 1969 Honda CB750 introduced hydraulic disc brakes on a large scale following the 1965 MV Agusta 600, which had cable-operated mechanical actuation.
+MV Agusta was the second manufacturer to offer a front disc brake motorcycle to the public on a small scale in 1965, on their expensive 600 touring motorcycle featuring cable-operated mechanical actuation.
+In 1969, Honda introduced the more affordable CB750, which had a single hydraulically actuated front disc brake (and a rear drum brake), and which sold in huge numbers.

-Unlike car disc brakes that are buried within the wheel, bike disc brakes are in the airstream and have optimum cooling.
+Unlike cars, disc brakes that are located within the wheel, bike disc brakes are in the airstream and have optimum cooling.
 Although cast iron discs have a porous surface that provides superior braking performance, such discs rust in the rain and become unsightly.
 Accordingly, motorcycle discs are usually stainless steel, drilled, slotted, or wavy to disperse rainwater.
 Modern motorcycle discs tend to have a floating design whereby the disc "floats" on bobbins and can move slightly, allowing better disc centering with a fixed caliper.
 A floating disc also avoids disc warping and reduces heat transfer to the wheel hub.

 Calipers have evolved from simple single-piston units to two-, four- and even six-piston items.
 Compared to cars, motorcycles have a higher center of mass:wheelbase ratio, so they experience more weight transfer when braking.
 Front brakes absorb most of the braking forces, while the rear brake serves mainly to balance the motorcycle during braking.
-Modern sport bikes typically have twin large front discs, with a much smaller single rear disc.
-Bikes that are particularly fast or heavy may have vented discs.
+Modern sports motorcycles typically have twin large front discs, with a much smaller single rear disc.
+Motorcycles that are particularly fast or heavy may have vented discs.